Individualized Policy Evaluation and Learning under Clustered Network Interference: Policy Learning

 Assumption~\ref{ass:regret:bound}(a) is standard in the literature.
 Assumption~\ref{ass:regret:bound}(b) restricts cluster size $M_i$ to be bounded, implying that cluster size is not too large relative to the number of clusters $n$.
 The proposed methodology may not perform well when the number of clusters is small.
-Assumption~\ref{ass:regret:bound}(c) restricts the complexity of the policy class $\Pi$ of interest.
-This assumption is often assumed in the existing policy learning literature to avoid overfitting \citep[e.g.,][]{kitagawa2018should,athey2021policy}.
+Assumption~\ref{ass:regret:bound}(c) restricts the complexity of the policy class $\Pi$ of interest using the concept of VC dimension \citep{vapnik2015uniform}.
+This assumption is often made in the existing policy learning literature to avoid overfitting \citep[e.g.,][]{kitagawa2018should,athey2021policy}.
 The assumption holds for common policy classes such as linear and fixed-depth decision trees.

-\begin{theorem}[Finite-sample regret bound] Suppose Assumptions~\ref{ass:DGP}(a),~and~\ref{ass:additive}--\ref{ass:regret:bound} hold.
+\begin{theorem}[Finite-sample regret bound] Suppose Assumptions~\ref{ass:iidcluster},~\ref{ass:DGP}(a),~and~\ref{ass:additive}--\ref{ass:regret:bound} hold.
 Define $\pihat$ as the solution to Equation~\eqref{equ:pihat}.
 For any $\delta>0$, with probability at least $1-\delta$, the regret of $\pihat$ can be upper bounded as,

-where $C=B[m_{\max}\times(\frac{1}{\eta}-1)+1]$ and $c_0$ is a universal constant. \end{theorem} \begin{proof} See Appendix~\ref{appendix:proof}. \end{proof}
+where $C=B[m_{\max}\times(\frac{1}{\eta}-1)+1]$ and $c_0$ is a universal constant. \end{theorem} \begin{proof} See Appendix~\ref{appendix:proof:finiteregretbound}. \end{proof}

 Theorem~\ref{thm:regret} provides a finite-sample upper bound on the regret, under the case of known propensity scores.
 The regret converges to zero at the rate of $1/\sqrt{n}$, which matches the optimal regret rate for i.i.d. policy learning \citep{kitagawa2018should,athey2021policy}.
 Moreover, the bound linearly depends on the maximal cluster size, and is inversely proportional to the lower bound of the individual-level propensity score $\eta$.
-This result contrasts with the regret bound based on the standard IPW estimator given in Equation~\eqref{equ:Vhat:fullIPW}, which is typically of order $O_p\left(\frac{B}{\eta^{m_{\max}}} \sqrt{\frac{\nu}{n}}\right)$.
-It is worth noting that even when the outcome model (Assumption~\ref{ass:additive}) is mis-specified, the learned optimal policy $\pihat$ in Equation~\eqref{equ:pihat} still achieves a meaningful regret bound based on the best linear semiparametric approximation of the true value function given in Equation~\eqref{equ:projection}.
+This result is distinct from the regret bound based on the standard IPW estimator given in Equation~\eqref{equ:Vhat:fullIPW}, which is typically of order $O_p\left(\frac{B}{\eta^{m_{\max}}} \sqrt{\frac{\nu}{n}}\right)$.
+While Theorem~\ref{thm:regret} assumes that the outcome model satisfies Assumption~\ref{ass:additive}, we find that the learned optimal policy \( \pihat \) in Equation~\eqref{equ:pihat} often achieves satisfactory learning performance in practice, even when the outcome model is misspecified (see Section~\ref{sec:simulation}).
+In such a misspecified case, \( \pihat \) optimizes the best linear semiparametric approximation of the true value function, given in Equation~\eqref{equ:projection}, reflecting an important bias-variance tradeoff in policy learning.